Hobart R. Gay: No Gun Ri Massacre

 Over three days in late July 1950, the division's 7th Cavalry Regiment and U.S. warplanes killed a large number of South Korean refugees at No Gun Ri, an event first confirmed by The Associated Press in 1999 and later acknowledged in a U.S. Army investigation.
 The South Korean government in 2005 certified the names of 163 No Gun Ri dead and missing and 55 wounded, and said many more likely were killed.
 On July 26, the day the No Gun Ri killings began, Gay told rear-echelon reporters he was sure most refugees fleeing south were North Korean infiltrators.
 Two days earlier, word had been sent from his operations staff to fire on all refugees trying to cross U.S. lines.
 Gay later described refugees as "fair game," and the U.S. ambassador in South Korea said such a policy had been adopted theater-wide.
-On August 4, 1950, after U.S. forces withdrew across the Naktong River, Gay ordered the blowing of the Waegwan bridge, killing hundreds of refugees trying to cross.

-Post-Korean War
+Later service, retirement, and death

 In September 1954 General Gay was made commander of U.S. Fifth Army in Chicago, Illinois.
 He was nominated by President Dwight D. Eisenhower in October 1954 for promotion to Lieutenant General (temporary).

 Hobart R. Gay's career in the U.S. Army ended in 1955 as the Commanding General, Anti-aircraft and Guided Missile Center, Fort Bliss, Texas.

-Later life and death

 Following retirement, Gay became superintendent of the New Mexico Military Institute.

-He died in El Paso, Texas and was interred at the Fort Bliss National Cemetery.
+He died in El Paso, Texas, and was interred at the Fort Bliss National Cemetery.